-- Maximum rates as payment in full - o Beneficiary protection from being overcharged - o Ability for the beneficiary to negotiate rates - Ensuring adequate supply of providers - Incentives for rural areas or other barriers to access agency rules and provider contracts.
+- Maximum rates as payment in full - Beneficiary protection from being overcharged - Ability for the beneficiary to negotiate rates - Ensuring adequate supply of providers - Incentives for rural areas or other barriers to access

+The Commission's recommendations on provider payment maximums will inform DSHS' development of agency rules and provider contracts.
 DSHS will continue to conduct stakeholder engagement.

-The Commission's recommendations on provider payment maximums will inform DSHS' development of